NSO-developer/nso-gitbook/ciena-saos_nc/README-rebuild.md

     1.2 Using the built-in tool for YANG download
     1.3 Rebuild the NED with the downloaded YANG models 1.4 Reload the NED package in NSO
+  2. Cleaning and resetting the NED package
-  2. Removing all downloaded YANG models
+    2.1 Removing all downloaded YANG models
+    2.2 Resetting NED package to its original initial state
   3. Using the built-in downloader tool for a custom download 3.1 Creating a custom download
   4. Alternative download methods